SinceWhenBro/starter-reservation-system/README.md

 # Capstone: Restaurant Reservation System

+>You have been hired as a full stack developer at Periodic Tables, a startup that is creating a reservation system for fine dining restaurants.
+The software is used only by restaurant personnel when a customer calls to request a reservation.
+At this point, the customers will not access the system online.

 Live Site: https://restaurant-res-client-tw.herokuapp.com/dashboard (Must redeploy through netlify as Heroku has eliminated their free plan).

 # API Documentation: